LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 		the asset will be placed in a Custom Content folder.

 Note 2:	The Name (or partial name if too long) is displayed on the asset portrait if the default portrait is used.

+## Update Setting

+A setting in the configuration for this plugin in R2ModMan has been added.
+This setting indicates how many update cycles are skipped before resyncing visibility.
+The default is 10.
+Decreasing this number puts a larger stress on the CPU but updates visibility faster.
+Increasing the number lowers the stress on the CPU but visibility make take longer to update.